 Nursing home residents are not always willing or able to come forward and report abuse.
 For this reason, it is critical that you know the signs to look for so you can detect abuse or neglect as soon as possible.
 Some of the most common signs of nursing home abuse include:

-- Sudden and unexpected weight loss, which could indicate malnutrition
+- Sudden and unexpected weight loss, which could indicate malnutrition;

-- Dry, chapped lips or excessively dry skin, which could indicate dehydration
+- Dry, chapped lips or excessively dry skin, which could indicate dehydration;

-- Pressure ulcers, commonly known as bedsores, which is common when residents are not moved often enough
+- Pressure ulcers, commonly known as bedsores, which is common when residents are not moved often enough;

-- Sudden and unexpected changes in behavior, such as an elder that suddenly becomes withdrawn
+- Sudden and unexpected changes in behavior, such as an elder that suddenly becomes withdrawn;

-- Unpleasant odors, which may indicate residents are not bathed or groomed properly
+- Unpleasant odors, which may indicate residents are not bathed or groomed properly.

 Unfortunately, the above are just a few of the most common signs of nursing home abuse.
 Most importantly, you must trust your instincts.
-If something seems “off” about your parent, or you just do not feel right about something, it is probably worth investigating to determine if abuse and neglect is occurring.
+If something seems “off” about your parent, or you just do not feel right about something, it is probably worth investigating to determine if abuse and neglect are occurring.

-What To Do If You Suspect Nursing Home Abuse
+What to Do If You Suspect Nursing Home Abuse

 If you do suspect nursing home abuse, you must take action immediately.
 You may want to call the police, particularly if you believe your parent is in danger.
 You might have to remove your parent from the facility and if so, the police can ensure this goes smoothly.
-The police may even be able to point you towards resources that could provide your parent with a new place to live.
+The police may even be able to point you toward resources that could provide your parent with a new place to live.

 Next, you should get your parent the medical attention they need.
 If they have been abused or neglected, their well-being has been put at risk.
 Making sure they are healthy, or that they get treatment they need, is the first priority after removing them from the facility.